 - The hair on your head grows about 6 inches a year.
 The only thing in the human body that grows faster is bone marrow.

-- Males grow hair faster than females.
+- Males grow hair faster than females due to testosterone.

 - You lose between 50 to 100 strands of hair each day.
 That’s because follicles grow hair for years at a time but then take a break.
 Because follicle growth isn’t synced evenly, some take a break (causing the hair to fall out), while the vast majority continue business as usual.

 - Some follicles stop growing as you age, which is why old people have thinning hair or grow bald.